October 2024 Budget: What Does it Mean for the UK Residential Property Market?

 On the issue of non doms, the government stuck closely to its manifesto plans for a four-year residence-based regime that doesn’t look hugely competitive compared to countries like Italy.

-However, the transition period during which people can bring money into the UK under the new system at a lower tax rate (12% in the first two years followed by 15% in the final year) will be extended to three from two years, which is designed to encourage more inward investment.
+However, the transition period during which people can bring money into the UK under the new system at a lower tax rate will be extended to three years from two, which is designed to encourage a burst of inward investment.
+The rate will be 12% in the first two years followed by 15% in the final year.

 Furthermore, pre-existing overseas trusts will not be charged inheritance tax at 40% and will instead be subject to the so-called relevant property regime, which levies a maximum of 6% at each ten-year anniversary of the trust’s creation.